Yes, America's Anchorman is away and this is your undocumented anchorman sitting in no supporting paperwork whatsoever.

 The plainclothes officers said they did not intervene for fear their own safety would be jeopardized as the estimated 400 protesters developed a mob mentality.

-Why are there under why are there no uh security uniformed officers keeping the peace at this event, but there are undercover officers at the Trump uh event.
+Why are there no security uniformed officers keeping the peace at this event?

-Well, obviously there are undercover officers because they're there to say uh to to eavesdrop if anyone uh said something that might count as a hate speech uh or whatever.
+Well, obviously, there are undercover officers because they're there to eavesdrop if anyone says something that might count as a hate speech or whatever.

-They're they're there to report back to the police chief on what uh on what Trump supporters are saying.
+They're there to report back to the police chief on what Trump supporters are saying.

-And they decided not to intervene for fear of their own for fear their own safety would be jeopardized as the estimated 400 protesters developed a mob mentality.
+And they decided not to intervene for fear their own safety would be jeopardized as the estimated 400 protesters developed a mob mentality.

-So you have a an R a mob hunting down people who have uh done nothing except go to the political rally of the candidate of their choice.
+So you have a mob hunting down people who have done nothing except go to the political rally of the candidate of their choice.

-Now then we have the Huffington Post uh which uh says today, liberal Jesse Benn, writing in the Huffington Post, says violence uh during Donald Trump rallies is quote logical.
+Now then, we have the Huffington Post, which says today, Liberal Jesse Benn, writing in the Huffington Post, says violence during Donald Trump rallies is quote logical.

 He's supposed to use words to persuade you to see his point of view.